 Being able to run certain tasks at the same time using different build agents can make your pipeline more efficient.
 This is useful if you need to run tests on different operating systems, or if you’re working on a huge codebase with tests numbering in the hundreds of thousands and the only practical option is to parallelize.
 In the latter case, setting up a composite build will aggregate the results so you can treat the tasks as a single build step.

-In addition to self-evident failures, such as a build returning an error code or tests failing to execute, you can define other types of failure based on data collected by your CI server.
+In addition to self-evident failures, such as a build returning an error code or tests failing to execute, you can define other types of failure based on data collected by your build server.